-Files Description /etc/inetd.conf The file that contains a list of services for which inetd should handle connection requests.
+Table 4: Files Installed on a UNIX Server for Thin Client Files Description /etc/inetd.conf The file that contains a list of services for which inetd should handle connection requests.
 An entry must be added to the /etc/inetd.conf file as follows: rpcplus stream tcp nowait root /bin/sh /bin/sh /usr/rmcobol/rpcstart where rpcplus is the name of the service inetd is supposed to listen for.
-This service must be described in /etc/services, as discussed above You should not need to change this entry. stream tcp nowait describe the type of network communication needed.
-Do not change these options. root indicates the user for which the server process will be initiated.
-You may want to have your application executed under a different use name.
-Be certain that the user name used here has adequate permissions to find and execute the application. /bin/sh is the name of the program that inetd should initiate for the service. /bin/sh is specified because a shell script is used to start th application.
+This service must be described in /etc/services, as discussed above.
+You should not need to change this entry. stream tcp nowait describe the type of network communication needed.
+Do not change these options.
+You may want to have your application executed under a different user name.
+Be certain that the user name used here has adequate permissions to find and execute the application. /bin/sh is the name of the program that inetd should initiate for the service. /bin/sh is specified because a shell script is used to start the application.
 This entry is repeated and should not be changed. usr/rmcobol/rpcstart is a shell script that starts the RM/COBOL runtime system.
-The rpcstart script can be edited to set additional environment variables required by the application, or to set working directory. /etc/services The file that contains a list of service names and TCP/IP configuration information.
+The rpcstart script can be edited to set additional environment variables required by the application, or to set a working directory. /etc/services The file that contains a list of service names and TCP/IP configuration information.
 An entry must be added to the /etc/services file as follows: rpcplus 5000/tcp This entry defines rpcplus as a service using tcp protocol on port 5000.
 Do not change the service name or protocol.
-You can however, select a different port number.
-However, you must be certain that the port number you select is not used by any other service on the server and matches the port number used by the WOW Thin Client.

-Description The WOW Thin Client shared object module.
+You can, however, select a different port number.
+However, you must be certain that the port number you select is not used by any other service on the server and matches the port number used by the WOW Thin Client. libtclnt.so The WOW Thin Client shared object module.
 This shared object is the WOW interface to the rpcplus.dll file, that is, the RPC (Remote Procedure Calls) server software.
 The application programs make calls to functions such as WOWSETPROP and WOWGETPROP.
 This shared object intercepts those calls and uses RPC to route them to the Windows client.
 This file should be placed in the same directory as the RM/COBOL runtime executable. libtclnt.so is loaded automatically once the RM_LOAD_WOW_CLIENT environment variable is set.

-An initialization file with important information for RPC (Remote Procedure Calls).
-See an example of this file in Sample Contents of rpcplus.ini for a UNIX Server (on page 283).
-A file that is a shell script, which starts the application.
+Table 4: Files Installed on a UNIX Server for Thin Client Files Description rpcplus.ini A configuration file with important information for RPC (Remote Procedure Calls).
+See an example of this file in Sample Contents of rpcplus.ini for a UNIX Server (on page 274). rpcstart A file that is a shell script, which starts the application.
 It must contain at least the following entries: TERM=ansi export TERM runcobol myapp.cob K This script can be expanded to set environment variables or to establish the current working directory.
 It is advisable to add a full path to runcobol and also to myapp.
 Myapp is the first RM/COBOL program in your application.
 It can, however, have any name you wish.
-The K Option is required on the runcobol
+The K Option is required on the runcobol command line to suppress the banner.